 Here, enter the password which you wish to set at the place of NewPassword in the script.
 This password would always be case-sensitive.

-Note: It will create a temporary password using which you can log in to your SQL Server account, and then you are required to reset the password from SQL Server Management Studio interface.
+Note: It will create a temporary password using which you can log in to your SQL Server account, and then you are required to reset the password.

-If your SQL Server does not have Windows Authentication enabled in it already and it requires log in details to open the SQL Server account, here you can utilize Command Prompt to set the new password for the SQL Server account.
+If your SQL Server does not have Windows Authentication enabled already and requires log in details to open the SQL Server account, you can utilize Command Prompt to set the new password for the SQL Server account.
 Let us know the steps to do it.

-Now, to create a new password for the SQL Server account, type EXEC sp_password NULL, ‘password’, ’sa‘ and press Enter.
-(Here, type new password which you want to set for your account in place of password in the command.
+- Now, to create a new password for the SQL Server account, type EXEC sp_password NULL, ‘password’, ’sa‘ and press Enter.
+(Here, type a new password you want to set for your account in place of the password in the command.

 So, by using these solutions as per your scenario, you can reset the desired password for your SQL Server account.
-However, if you are facing multiple SQL Server errors or database corruption, prefer using Kernel for SQL Database Recovery tool.
+However, if you face multiple SQL Server errors or database corruption, try Kernel for SQL Database Recovery tool.
 It is a comprehensive SQL recovery solution to address all sorts of SQL issues, including MDF file corruption.
 It supports SQL Server 2019 and all previous versions.